 EnviroAfrica reserves the right to modify aspects of this report, including the recommendations, if new information becomes available which may have a significant impact on the findings of this report.

-This EMPr was compiled under the supervision of Bernard De Witt and prepared by Vivienne Thomson, the EAP for this project.
+This EMPr was prepared and compiled by Vivienne Thomson, the EAP for this project.

-Expertise and Curriculum Vitae of Bernard De Witt and Vivienne Thomson:
+Expertise and Curriculum Vitae of Vivienne Thomson and Bernard De Witt (Owner of EnviroAfrica CC) are included below: